jinhyung-park-info/TP-Net/README.md

 ### Introduction
-- In this repository we release code and data for our (model name goes here) as well as a few training and testing modules.
+- This repository accompanies the paper "Paper Title TBD", submitted to "Journal Name TBD".<br/>
-  To train, test, and visualize the results, please refer to "How To Run" section.
+  We release the code and data to train, test, and visualize the result of our model.<br/>
+  The implementation is based on python 3.8 and tensorflow 2.3.0. <br/>

 ### How To Run
 **1. Configure Environment**